2004 Madrid train bombings: Police surveillance and informants

-In the investigations carried out to find out what went wrong in the security services, many individual negligences and miscoordinations between different branches of the police were found.
+In the investigations carried out to find out what went wrong in the security services, many individual instances of negligence and miscoordination between different branches of the police were found.
 The group dealing with Islamist extremists was very small and in spite of having carried out some surveillances, they were unable to stop the bombings.
 Also, some of the criminals involved in the "Little Mafia" who provided the explosives were police informants and had leaked to their case officers some tips that were not followed up on.

 Some of the alleged perpetrators of the bombing were reportedly under surveillance by the Spanish police since 2001.

 At the time of the Madrid bombings, Spain was well equipped with internal security structures that were, for the most part, effective in the fight against terrorism.
 It became evident that there were coordination issues between police forces as well as within each of them.
 The Interior Ministry focused on correcting these weaknesses.
 It was Spain's goal to strengthen its police intelligence in order to deal with the risks and threats of international terrorism.
 This decision for the National Police and the Guardia Civil to strengthen their counter-terrorism services, led to an increase in jobs aimed at preventing and fighting global terrorism.
 Counter-terrorism services increased its employment by nearly 35% during the legislature.
 Human resources in external information services, dealing with international terrorism, grew by 72% in the National Police force and 22% in the Guardia Civil.

+Suspects

+This is a list of suspects and convictions related to the bombings.